 15-16: Tried to catch up with the head of the pack.
 But still quite didn't.

-e right moment.
+16-17: Onto the track and into the forest at the right moment.
 Turns out, I still haven't adjusted to the 1:15000 scale and went in too early.
 Saw a stone and a control - that must be it!
 No!
 Immediately understood my mistake and corrected it.
 To my relief, almost everyone in the massive group ran into the wrong forking control and had to run back or forward to their own.

 17-19: Now there was me and this other guy leading until the finish.